The Bulimba Heritage Trail - A Stroll Through Bulimba's Rich History

 Get lost amongst the history of Bulimba thanks to the 45-minute walking Bulimba Heritage Trail, delivered by the Brisbane City Council.

 Bulimba’s present is shaped heavily by its past – with a rich 200+ year history being showcased to trail-goers throughout the 10 heritage sites.

 Stop 1: Bulimba Ferry Terminal, you’ll get to see some scenic riverbend views and a historic ferry building as part of this heritage site.
-The Bulimba Ferry Terminal was designed by a Brisbane-based architect, GHM Addison in the 1880s and has been well-kept and is a registered site on the Queensland Heritage Register as of 2003.
+The Bulimba Ferry Terminal was designed by a Brisbane-based architect in the 1880s and remains a widespread must-see, holding a place in the Queensland Heritage Register as of 2003.

-Stop 2: The next stop in the Heritage Trail Bulimba is Crouch’s Cottage located between Coutts and Birkalla Streets.
+Stop 2: Crouch’s Cottage – located between Coutts and Birkalla Street.
 This historical site was built in the 1870s and is a traditionally styled home for this era.
-This working-class home is modest in comparison to some of Bulimba larger and extravagant homes, but this home’s charm is sure to wow you as a picture-worthy moment during your Heritage Trail Bulimba walk.
+This working-class home is modest in comparison to some of Bulimba’s larger and extravagant homes, but this home’s charm is sure to wow you as a picture-worthy moment during your Heritage Trail Bulimba walk.

-Stop 3: The Yellowley’s Newsagency building is currently used for a Thai food restaurant but it has a major history behind it starting back in World War I as a newsagency.
+Stop 3: The Yellowley’s Newsagency building is currently occupied as a Thai food restaurant but it has a major history behind it starting back in World War I as a newsagency.
 If you get hungry before reaching Oxford Street, here’s your chance to grab a bite to eat.

 Stop 4: The next stop is the unrecognizable Bulimba Hotel which now is a local watering hole Oxford 152.